T-Al-D/T-Al-D/README.md

-- 👋 Hi, I’m @T-Al-D
+- 👋 Hi, I’m @T-Al-D.
 - 👀 I’m interested in all sorts of Coding (C/C++, Java, SQL, Python....).
-- 🌱 I already have tried SQL, Java and C/C++ therefore I’m currently learning Phyton (for my next Mini-Project!).
+- 🌱 I started coding in 09/2019.
+I already have tried SQL, Java and C/C++ therefore I’m currently learning Phyton (for my next Mini-Project!).
+- ✨ For the future I want to fill my repository with more "Mini-Projects" as I discover more and more of the amazing and diverse world of Software.

 <!---
 T-Al-D/T-Al-D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.